rosemadr/DFESW7_Final_Project/README.md

 	<summary>Screenshots</summary>

 ![Screenshot 2022-02-03 at 13 54 51](https://user-images.githubusercontent.com/25704939/152552234-27723577-cf54-49c1-82ae-db7b0e13bafd.png)
-*The Catcher in the Rye* has been added to the db on 3/2/2022.
+*The Catcher in the Rye* has been added to the database on 3/2/2022.

 ![Screenshot 2022-02-05 at 15 45 52](https://user-images.githubusercontent.com/25704939/152648588-15726028-3d73-46c5-9852-d8aeb67721fa.png)
 A SELECT * FROM Books query shows all books in the database on 5/2/2022, including *The Catcher in the Rye* which was added two days prior.